 (2aa) In subsection (2) —

-“the specified percentage” means the percentage specified by the Minister by notice published in the Gazette.
+the specified percentage means the percentage specified by the Minister by notice published in the Gazette.

 ”;

 (d) subsections (4) and (5) of that section were repealed.

 (3) Despite subsection (3) of section 37 of the FB Act, the contributions in relation to the year that ends on 30 June 2004 required from insurance companies under that section, as continued by this clause, are to be paid at the times, and in the instalments, specified by the Minister by notice published in the Gazette.